Tenko (TV series): Series Three (1984)

-Ten fifty-minute episodes broadcast between 7 October-16 December 1984.
+Ten fifty-minute episodes broadcast 7 October to 16 December 1984.

-The third series is set during 1945.
-The Second World War is over as the Japanese have surrendered.
-The survivors of the camps are liberated by Allied troops and travel to Singapore.
+The third series starts just before the end of the war in early August 1945 and the internees are in their third camp and are living under appalling and harsh conditions with Marion Jefferson once again being leader of the group and the remaining prisoners of the camps are told by Yamauchi that the war has ended.
+They are later liberated by Allied troops and travel to Singapore.
 Billeted at Raffles, the women are free.
 However, peacetime only brings further dilemmas for the women as they struggle to forge new futures in an uncertain new world.

 Marion struggles as she assumes the role of the "colonel's wife" which causes friction between Clifford and herself.
 Joss strikes up a relationship with Stephen.
 Maggie and Dorothy become embroiled in a love triangle with the handsome rogue, Jake.

 Tenko Reunion (1985)

 A double-length special was broadcast on 26 December 1985.

 Set in 1950, Marion organises for the women to reunite in Singapore five years after their liberation from the camp.
-After an evening at Raffles, the women plan to continue their celebrations the following day at the residence of 'Metro Goldwyn' van Meyer but they are interrupted by the infiltration from mercenaries in search of weapons and ammunition, leading to a shocking revelation about one of the women.
+After an evening at Raffles Hotel, the women plan to continue their celebrations the following day at the residence of 'Metro Goldwyn' van Meyer but they are interrupted by the infiltration from communist guerrillas in search of weapons and ammunition, leading to a shocking revelation about one of the women.

 Main cast list

 DVD release and books

 All three series plus the Reunion Special were released in one DVD box-set in 2011 through Acorn Media UK.

 Three paperback books were published in the 1980s.
 One covering the first series, titled Tenko, while a second called Last Tenko, covered the second and final series.
 The third book, written by Anne Valery, covered the Reunion.

 A book about the making of Tenko called Remembering Tenko by Andy Priestner was published in October 2012.

+Additionally, Tenko is regularly mentioned in the BBC Radio 4 series Ed Reardon's Week (in which Stephanie Cole also played the character Olive), as the eponymous author often cites "my episode of Tenko" amongst his output.